Premature ejaculation doesn’t have to ruin your sex life.

 In some cases, PE occurs during foreplay or before penetration.
 Keep in mind that adult movies do not depict realistic sexual encounters.
 For instance, the average man ejaculates within five to thirteen minutes after penetration.
 Therefore, normal and healthy sex does not last for hours – in most cases.
 It is also important to understand that this sexual condition may co-exist with erectile dysfunction (ED).

 It is also important to know that PE doesn’t have to be present all the time and that it can be acquired.
 If you are interested in learning more about the various types of PE, click here.

 Can premature ejaculation be treated?

 Yes, there are a variety of things you and your partner can do to treat premature ejaculation.
 For instance, you can seek sex therapy with a certified sex therapist.
 This professional will listen to your concerns, help your partner uncover the root of the problem, teach you how to be an effective support system for your partner, and develop a customized treatment plan to conquer PE.

 Behavioral sex therapy exercises can teach your partner how to delay his ejaculation and prolong sex.
-Prescription Medication, desensitizing sprays, creams, and condoms, may also mask or reduce the symptoms and severity of PE.
-It is important that you speak with a couples or marriage counselor, if you feel that PE is severely affecting your relationship and quality of life.
+Prescription Medication, desensitizing sprays, creams, and condoms may also mask or reduce the symptoms and severity of PE.
+It is important that you speak with a couple or marriage counselor if you feel that PE is severely affecting your relationship and quality of life.

 If you would like to learn more about PE prevention and treatment options, click here.